Germany does not maintain diplomatic relations with Taiwan. German interests are looked after by the German Institute in Taipei.

 On the scientific and academic front, too, there continues to be a deepening of German-Taiwanese contacts on future-oriented issues such as urbanisation, ageing societies, the environment and renewable energies.

 Since 2010, Germany has offered a Working Holiday Programme for young Taiwanese and Germans.
-Currently, each year some 300 young adults (aged to 18 and 30) from Taiwan and around 100 from Germany take advantage of this opportunity.
+At present, some 200 young adults (aged to 18 and 30) from Taiwan and around 100 from Germany take advantage of this opportunity each year.

-The double taxation agreement, which was signed in 2011 and has since entered into force, and agreements to combat customs fraud and on the transfer of offenders also reflect Germany’s efforts to further expand cooperation with Taiwan in the business, cultural and education sectors as well as in science and research.
+The double taxation agreement of 2011 and agreements to combat customs fraud and on cooperation on battery research and energy transition-related issues also reflect Germany’s efforts to further expand cooperation with Taiwan in the business, cultural and education sectors as well as in science and Research.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.